 )

-model and predicted proportions can be represented by the
+predicted proportions can be represented by the

 barPlotCellTypes